 Bull sharks in Mexico: Playa del Carmen

-To dive with the bull sharks in Playa del Carmen, you need to be Advanced Open Water certified and preferably Nitrox certified.
+To dive with the bull sharks in Playa del Carmen, you must be Advanced Open Water certified and preferably Nitrox certified.
 The dive site is a sandy bottom around 25 m/80 ft deep and is most often a static dive: go down and enjoy the ballet of bull sharks surrounding you and checking you out.
-There is a heavy current, so it is best to be properly weighted to make sure you can maintain yourself flat down or holding to the chain in place.
-Make sure to avoid swimming and kicking sand as this can badly affect the visibility.
+There is a heavy current, so it is best to be properly weighted to maintain yourself flat down or hold the chain in place.
+Avoid swimming and kicking sand, as this can badly affect visibility.
 We also recommend Nitrox to extend your no-decompression limit.
-Still, this is mainly useful if you choose a private dive or make sure everyone else is breathing Nitrox and has a good consumption (RMV).
+Still, this is mainly useful if you choose a private dive or ensure everyone else breathes Nitrox and has a good consumption (RMV).

 There are baited and non-baited dives.
 Make your choice.
-When the bull sharks are around, you will be able to observe them either way.
+When the bull sharks are around, you can observe them either way.
 Of course, during baited dives, they tend to come way closer and become better models for your extraordinary underwater photoshoot session.

-You can contact us directly to get more details on the logistic, the schedule, etc. We only manage private guided bull shark dives.
+Feel free to contact us directly for more details on the logistics, schedule, etc. We only manage private guided bull shark dives.